About

 The Farm

 The greater family has a 4,000-acre wheat farm in Montana.
-I go back for harvest because nothing in tech compares to watching a field go from full to empty and knowing it's done.
+I go back for harvest because nothing compares to watching a field go from full to empty and knowing it's done.
 Actually done.
-No retro.
-No next sprint.
+Dust on your face, sun going down, and you can see the result with your own eyes.

 Rock Climbing